ikding/website/content/climate_tech/2020-02-08_shelves_of_cans_of_worms.rst

 One of the things that makes deep-tech energy startup different from other high CapEx businesses like pharmaceutical and semiconductor fabs is that your product can easily become commodity if you are not careful.
 The examples being made below are primarily drawn from the solar cell industry, but the same lesson also applies to others.

-One of the notable causalities from from the clean tech 1.0 bust were the thin film solar cell companies - there were literally `more than 100 of them <https://www.greentechmedia.com/articles/read/the-mercifully-short-list-of-fallen-solar-companies-2015-edition>`_ that closed down shop in 2010-2015.
+One of the notable causalities from from the clean tech 1.0 bust were the thin film solar cell companies - there were literally `more than 100 of them <https://www.greentechmedia.com/articles/read/the-mercifully-short-list-of-fallen-solar-companies-2015-edition>`_ that closed shop in 2010-2015.
 But before we talk about what happened to these solar cell companies, we have to learn about a concept called "experience curve".

 `Experience curve <https://en.wikipedia.org/wiki/Experience_curve_effects>`_ (aka. learning curve) can be described as the mathematical relationship between the number of times a task has been performed vs. the time/resource required on each subsequent iteration.
 In the solar cell example, there's `Swanson' law <https://en.wikipedia.org/wiki/Swanson's_law>`_, which described a learning rate of 20% - that is, the price of solar photovoltaic modules tends to drop 20 percent for every doubling of cumulative shipped volume.